Ada-Developers-Academy/core-lightning-talks/unit-3-lightning-talks/unit-3-talk.instructor.md

 This google sheet should not be edited directly.
 Make a copy of the spreadsheet, and rename the tabs with homeroom class names.

-For classes with 30 or fewer students, these topics are combined:
-* Place Holder
-* Place Holder

-For classes with 29 or fewer students, these additional topics are combined:
-* Place Holder
-* Place Holder

-For classes with 28 or fewer students, these additional topics are combined:
+For classes with 28 or fewer students, these topics are combined:
-* Place Holder
-* Place Holder
+* Describe continuous integration, continuous deployment, and Travis CI
+* Explain Github Actions